-Labor Coercion (continued)
+Labor Coercion: Issues (continued)

-- Central question: Does labor scarcity lead to more or less coercion? - "I would... expect to find a positive statistical correlation between free land and serfdom (or slavery)"-E. Domar - Neo-Malthusian economic history: falling population in the 14th century leading to the collapse of feudalism: H.J.
+- Economic question: Does labor scarcity lead to more or less coercion? - "I would... expect to find a positive statistical correlation between free land and serfdom (or slavery)"-E. Domar - Neo-Malthusian economic history: falling population in the 14th century leading to the collapse of feudalism: H.J.
 Habakkuk, M.M.
-Postan, North and Thomas. - Brenner critique: falling population did not lead to the collapse of feudalism everywhere; second serfdom in Eastern Europe.

-Answer:

-- lacktriangled better outside options for workers reduce coercion ightarrow "outside option effect" from lower population - "price effect" increasing coercion when prices are higher, e.g., because of lower population - the impact of lower population on coercion different depending on how developed cities are and how large the price effect is.
+Postan, North and Thomas. - Brenner critique: falling population did not lead to the collapse of feudalism everywhere; second serfdom in Eastern Europe. - Answer (from Acemoglu and Wolitzky, 2011, "A Model of Labor Coercion"): - better outside options for workers reduce coercion → "outside option effect" from lower population - "price effect" increasing coercion when prices are higher, e.g., because of lower population - the impact of lower population on coercion different depending on how developed cities are and how large the price effect is.